sivkovic1994/AzureApp/README.md

 ## Why this project exists

-Many .NET developer roles list Azure hands-on experience as a requirement.
-This project is a deliberate effort to build that experience on a real system rather than isolated tutorials — covering deployment, configuration, secrets management, monitoring, and CI/CD on Azure, on top of solid application architecture.
+This is a deliberate effort to build real, hands-on Azure experience on a non-trivial system rather than isolated tutorials — covering deployment, configuration, secrets management, monitoring, and CI/CD on Azure, on top of solid application architecture.

 ## Architecture